izzyluuuuh/izzyluuuuh/README.md

   \
   I am currently and particularly interested in creating user-friendly and visually appealing web applications and mobile applications.

-- My fav pastime is listening to music, exploring music genres.
+- My fav pastime is listening to music; i listen to music and do nothing.

 💙 Outside of coding, I enjoy playing sports, photography, and exploring new and exciting things!